OpenNebula/docs/source/overview/cloud_design_and_design/cloud_architecture_design.rst

 Cloud Architecture Design
 ===========================

-In order to get familiar with OpenNebula, or if you are only interested in building a True Hybrid and Edge deployment, we strongly recommend you start with the Quick Start guide where you will learn how to install a single OpenNebula front-end, deploy on-demand hybrid clusters on remote cloud provider resources, and the basic usage and operation of your cloud.
+In order to get familiar with OpenNebula, or if you are only interested in building a True Hybrid and Edge deployment, we strongly recommend you start with the Quick Start guide [TODO:link] where you will learn how to install a single OpenNebula front-end, deploy on-demand hybrid clusters on remote cloud provider resources, and the basic usage and operation of your cloud.
 This trial of a real cloud deplyment will help you create a plan with the features, performance, scalability, and high availability characteristics in order to get the most out of an OpenNebula Cloud.

 .. todo:: Add Links above

 Step 1.
 Install the Front-end
 =================================================

-The first step is the **installation of OpenNebula in the cloud front-end**.
+The first step is the installation of OpenNebula in the cloud front-end.
 This :ref:`installation process <frontend_installation>` is the same for any underlying hypervisor or deployment model.

-Optionally you can setup a :ref:`high available cluster for OpenNebula <frontend_ha_setup>` for OpenNebula to reduce downtime of core OpenNebula services, and :ref:`configure a MySQL backend <mysql>` as an alternative to the default Sqlite backend if you are planning a large-scale infrastructure.
+Optionally you can setup a :ref:`high available cluster <frontend_ha_setup>` for OpenNebula to reduce downtime of core OpenNebula services, and :ref:`configure a MySQL backend <mysql>` as an alternative to the default Sqlite backend if you are planning a large-scale infrastructure. :ref:`PostgreSQL <postgresql_setup>` is also supported but for evaluation only (Technology Preview).

-.. todo:: Include Postgress above
+Although a single OpenNebula front-end can manage multiple clusters geographicaly distributed in several data centers and cloud providers, a multi-zone deployment with :ref:`datacenter federation <introf>` functionality can be chosen when data centers are in different administrative domains or when the connectivity across data centers does not meet latency and bandwidth requirements.
+Multiple OpenNebula Zones can be configured as a federation, and in this case they will share the same user accounts, groups, and permissions across data centers.

 - :ref:`Marketplaces <public_marketplace_overview>` for sharing, provisioning and consuming cloud images.
 They can be seen as external datastores, where images can be easily imported, exported and shared by a federation of OpenNebula instances.

 .. todo:: Explain public marketplaces above and link to guide

-The :ref:`datacenter federation <introf>` functionality allows for the **centralized management of multiple instances of OpenNebula for scalability, isolation and multiple-site support**.

 Step 2.
 Deploy True Hybrid Clusters